Reification/RePort/RoadMap.md

 * Gain and bloom adjustments make light sources appear luminous
 * Optional "good" alternative to "fast" lighting generation

-## v0.3.1 - Unity Update
+## v0.3.1 - Landscape Importing - 18 May 2021
-* Update to Unity 2020 LTS
-* Multi-touch trackpad support
+* Enable importing without scene creation
+* Lightmap UVs are generated only for static LOD0 meshes
+* Create placeholders for missing prefabs to enable reaplcement
+* Import process for large terrain
+* Import process for replaced vegetation assets
+* Added light probe proxies for lower levels of detail
+* Rhino linear lights are approximated using Unity area lights
+* Original model files are removed to prevent reimporting
+* Exported models use enclosing folder name instead of document name
+* Height adjustment by scrolling or when holding Alt/Opt

-## v0.3.2 - Semantic Importing
+## v0.3.2 - Lower Detail Optimizations
-* Interactive export and import for plants
+* Conditional proxy volume updates
+* Area-dependent detail thresholds
-* Interactive export and import for terrain
+* Identify normalmap textures during import
-* Allow passage through objects named "door" or "window"
-* Make materials shiney if they are named "glass" or "metal"

 ## v0.3.3 - Progress Bars & Performance
-* Import progress indictors for entire process
+* Import progress indictor for entire import process
-* Mesh modification progress pop-up
+* Mesh modification progress indicator
-* Identify normalmap textures during import
 * Prevent OS window lock-up during drag-and-drop import

-## v0.4.0 - Interior Lighting
-* Auto light instensity adjustment
-* Auto terrain lightmap parameters
-* Auto vegetation replacement

-## v0.4.1 - General Transforms
+## v0.4.0 - General Transforms
 * Support for general linear transforms
 * Model recentering
 * Mesh standardizing
-* Simplify model transform hierarchy

 ## v1.0.0 - Reification Build Request
 * Upload configured scenes for code-signed multi-user deployment

 ## v1.0.1 - Tutorials
+* Tutorial Video
 * Example Rhino project
-* Scripting Documentation
-* Tutorial Video

 ## Will you be adding support for other CAD/BIM applications?
 Yes.
 Applications will be added to the roadmap when support plans are finalized.
 If you would like to see a specific application supported, [please let us know.](mailto:support@reification.io)

-## Why does RePort use deprecated lighting and XR systems?
-In both of these cases Unity has chosen to deprecate a system without providing an equally capable alternative.
-In the case of Enlighten, the built in alternative (Unity’s Progressive lightmapper) will not update bounced lighting as the sun moves.
-In the case of the Virtual Reality SDKs, the replacement (XR Plugin Management) does not support SteamVR.
-We will be assessing new solutions as they become available.
+## Will you be adding support for ray tracing?
+Our first priority is supporting realtime global illumination.
+Unity has announced that their 2021.2 release will add support for Enlighten in the HDRP, which we are currently testing.

+## Will you be adding support for mobile?
+We are evaluating solutions that will enable mobile support without compromising visual fidelity.